From the Rector's Desk

 Coffee and chat

-is running twice a month on a Wednesday in the Coalbrookdale Community Hall
+is running twice a month on the 2nd and 4th Wednesday in the Coalbrookdale Community Hall

 10:00am - 12:00am (children are free)